SlrG/unRAIDplugins/proftpd/README.txt

 Further thanks go to overbyrn.
 This Plugin uses a lot of his code he did for his nzbget plugin.
 Please check it out, it is really great!
-Also to Benni-Chan, Influencer, prostuff1 and speeding_ant for their great plugins.
+Also to Benni-Chan, Influencer, prostuff1, speeding_ant and bonienl for their great plugins.
 Studying their code was what made this plugin possible.
                              **************

 HOWTO: